-Youth Services is also involved with the state-wide Local Interagency Service Team (LIST): which is a collaborative effort among local stakeholders for assessing the physical, social, behavioral, and educational needs of children and youth in their respective communities that leads to juvenile justice involvement and Decrease the number of children and youth referred to court.
+Youth Services is facilitating this Hartford Juvenile Court District's Local Interagency Service Team (LIST): which is a collaborative effort among local stakeholders for assessing the physical, social, behavioral, and educational needs of children and youth in their respective communities that leads to juvenile justice involvement and decrease the number of children and youth referred to court.

-Department of Youth Services Accomplishments 2015-2016
+Department of Youth Services Accomplishments 2016-2017

-Approximately 252 youth received counseling services in the past fiscal year while 155 went to the Juvenile Review Board, 100 plus families have received crisis intervention, informational or referral services youth and over 400 families have received services in FY 15-16.
+Approximately 379 youth received counseling services in the past fiscal year while 139 went to the Juvenile Review Board, 100 plus families have received crisis intervention, informational or referral services youth and over 400 families have received services in FY 16-17.

-- The Juvenile Review Board screened 155 cases in 2015-2016. - The Department assisted in funding East Hartford Project Graduation, East Hartford High School's Student Assistance Team, Circle of Life, Art for All, Inc., as well as, helping provide materials for a substance abuse prevention programs in the middle and high schools through the Local Substance Abuse Prevention Grant. - Youth Services has collaborated with the ERASE (East of the River for Substance Abuse Elimination) our local regional action council.
+- The Juvenile Review Board screened 139 cases in 2016-2017. - The Department assisted in funding East Hartford Project Graduation, East Hartford High School's Student Assistance Team, Circle of Life, Arts for All, Inc., as well as, helping provide materials for substance abuse prevention programs in the middle and high schools through the Local Substance Abuse Prevention Grant. - Youth Services has collaborated with the ERASE (East of the River for Substance Abuse Elimination) our local regional action council.
 ERASE had secured funding through DMHAS (Department of Mental Health and Addiction Services).
-Youth Services continues to facilitate the Local Prevention Council activities. - A major youth substance abuse prevention effort was 7th year of East Hartford's"Prevention Idol" in which East Hartford students in grades 7-12 were invited to showcase their talents by presenting original songs, dance, poetry or dramatic readings that illustrate how substance use negatively impacts lives.
+Youth Services continues to facilitate the Local Prevention Council activities. - A major youth substance abuse prevention effort was the 7th year of East Hartford's "Prevention Idol" in which East Hartford students in grades 7-12 were invited to showcase their talents by presenting original songs, dance, poetry or dramatic readings that illustrate how substance use negatively impacts lives.
 The event also highlights the benefits of living substance free.
-This has been a very successful program that is recorded and broadcasted on local access channel. - The Department assisted in the March PAWS (Peers are Wonderful Supports)
+This has been a very successful program that is recorded and broadcasted on local access channel.

-Regional Conference for middle and high school students.
-In addition to the 2-day conference, the program's goal is to provide leadership training to enable youth to serve as key mobilizers in their home communities by developing a Town-wide project related to eliminating substance abuse. - The East Hartford ChildPlan, a cooperative community effort focused on children & youth, is a non-profit community action agency (i.e. a 501(c) 3 organization).
-Several members of Youth Services Department have served the community by their involvement on various committees in that organization.

-- Youth Services continues to work on training and programming for the rope course located at East Hartford Middle School. - QPR (Suicide Prevention Gatekeepers Training): Youth Services has provided QPR (Question Respond and Refer) Gate Keeper Training East Hartford school personnel and in addition was presented to youth Leaders of Y2Y program and was presented during a Community Forum. - The Department continued involvement in the National League of Cities, Tow Foundation and CT Youth Services Associations project entitled" Engaging Municipal Leaders in Juvenile Justice Reform".
-East Hartford is 1 of only 3 cities in the state of Connecticut involved in developing comprehensive community wide master plan for juvenile justice with the goals of diverting youth from the juvenile justice system.
+- The Department assisted in the March PAWS (Peers are Wonderful Supports) Regional Conference for middle and high school students.
+In addition to the 2-day conference, the program's goal is to provide leadership training to enable youth to serve as key mobilizers in their home communities by developing a Town-wide project related to eliminating substance abuse. - Youth Services continues to work on training and programming for the rope course located at East Hartford Middle School. - QPR (Suicide Prevention Gatekeepers Training): Youth Services has provided QPR (Question Respond and Refer) Gate Keeper Training East Hartford school personnel and in addition was presented to Youth Leaders of Y2Y program and was presented during a Community Forum. - Youth Services had provided special bi-cultural and bi-lingual programming for youth: - o Spanish Speakers Support group at the East Hartford Middle School - Assimilation Group for Spanish speakers at the East Hartford High School - Family Engagement Activities: - o "Break Dancing Shakespeare" Event - o Hunger Action Team's "Blitz Party" - o East Hartford Police Departments "National Night Out" event.

-FORM 1

-DEPT/DIVISION NAME: Finance - Administration
+DEPT/DIVISION NAME: Courts Administration Office

+IAWIAIT!
+Grants Administration Office

-DEPT/DIV NUMBER: G3100
+DEPT/DIV NUMBER: G2950